la2050/archive/_projects/2015/basketball-courts-and-public-art-inspiring-inter-generational-play-in-public-parks.md

 project_areas:
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Expand a pilot or program: '1' How did you hear about this challenge?: NPR Organization(s) name(s): Project Backboard Organization(s) mailing address(es): '922 Arroyo Drive, South Pasadena, 91030'
+Expand a pilot or a program: '1' How did you hear about this challenge?: NPR Organization(s) name(s): Project Backboard Organization(s) mailing address(es): '922 Arroyo Drive, South Pasadena, 91030'